ohkami-rs/serdev/README.md

 - `#[serde(validate = "function")]`

   Perform validation by the function just after deserializing finished.
 The function must be callable as `fn(&self) -> Result<(), impl Display>`.\
-  Errors are converted to `String` internally and passed to `serde::de::Error::custom`.
+  Currently, errors are converted to `String` internally and passed to `serde::de::Error::custom`.

 - `#[serde(validate(by = "function", error = "Type"))]`

   Use given `Type` for validation error without conversion.
 The function must explicitly return `Result<(), Type>`.\
-  This may be preferred when you need better performance even in error cases.\
+  This may be preferred when you need better performance _even in error cases_.\
   For **no-std** use, this is the only way supported.

 Both `"function"` and `"Type"` accept path like `"crate::utils::validate"`.